torressam333/paginate-laravel-collection/README.md

 1. Set up an `.env` file which connects to a local database.
 2. Run the out-of-the-box migrations making sure the `users` table is created.
-3. Use `tinker` to create some test users in the `users` table
+3. Use `tinker` to create some test users in the `users` table or create them manually in your DB

+To test you can call this method globally and pass in your collection.
+Other parameters are optional.
+Below is an example use case of how to use the `paginate_collection` global helper method.

-4. Create a route in `web.php` which has a callback `function` which will allow you to return a collection for testing
+Follow steps 1-3 above and then create a route in `web.php` which has a callback `function` which will allow you to return a collection for testing
 ```
 Route::get('/users', function() {
    $userCollection = User::all();